 “With the launch of our latest column drive EPS, ZF is bringing cost and environmental benefits to automakers and their customers,” said Thilo Bitzer, said Thilo Bitzer, vice president steering engineering for the Active and Passive Safety Technology division.

 “The technology can deliver a fuel saving of up to 4 percent with a corresponding reduction in carbon dioxide emissions when compared to a conventional mechanical rack and pinion steering system.”

-Additionally, electric steering can be integrated with other systems to yield functions such as lane keeping assist/lane centering, which FCA US LLC implemented on a number of vehicles with the help of ZF camera technology.
-The system can also help provide further benefits such as side wind compensation and speed sensitive steering for greater assist at lower speed (such as parking maneuvers) and a tighter steering feel at higher speeds.
+Additionally, electric steering can be integrated with other systems to yield functions such as lane-keeping assist/lane centering, which FCA US LLC implemented on a number of vehicles with the help of ZF camera technology.
+The system can also help provide further benefits such as side wind compensation and speed-sensitive steering for greater assist at a lower speed (such as parking maneuvers) and tighter steering feel at higher speeds.

 2017 Jeep Compass Models

 Add $1,095 for shipping and handling

 Hyundai Tucson, Kia Sportage, Honda HR-V, Ford Escape, Mazda CX-5, Subaru Forester, Chevy Equinox, Nissan Rogue, Toyota RAV4